Springtime in Paris – The Best Things To Do In March, 2024

 The Best Things To Do In Paris – March 2024

 Paris in March is a special time.
-We know, we know; we say that about every month in Paris!
-Flowers will be blossoming in a riot of color and the views from the Eiffel Tower will be majestic.
-We recommend booking a table for dinner on the Tower at the new Madame Brasserie bistro.
-And don't miss classical music in Paris, including a special performance of Verdi's La Traviata at Musée Jacquemart-André.
+(We know, we know; we say that about every month in Paris!)
+Flowers will be blossoming in a riot of color and the views from the Eiffel Tower will be majestic – especially from Madame Brasserie bistro.
+And don't miss classical music in Paris, including a special performance of the ballet La Fille Mal Gardée, at the spectacular Palais Garnier.
+Easter falls at the end of March, so check our most popular events for Easter in Paris.

 Esprit de Paris – The Top Experiences